ritwikmishra/Lossless-ATS/README.md

 `/test/t5.py` by default picks news articles from `/dataset/dailymail/stories` on the basis of `files2.txt`.
 Replace `dailymail`  with `cnn` and use `files.txt` if you wish to pick sentences from there.
 In that case don't forget to change the results path in `/jamr/writeRslts.py` from `/dataset/results` to `/dataset/results2` (if you wish to keep the results from both datasets at different place, otherwise no problem)

+Update: [pywsd](https://github.com/alvations/pywsd) is to be installed as well for WSD task. `NLTK` is also required for POS ordering but that will be installed while installing neuralcoref library.
+Just to be on safe side, install `NLTK` again.

 # Usage

 Once everything is installed, with the above directory structure and absolute paths resolved.
 Simply run